 The AMA-MSS Committee on Bioethics and Humanities (CBH) is responsible for facilitating student discussion on interesting and relevant topics in medical ethics and to heighten awareness of all the opportunities the AMA Ethics Standards Group has to offer students.
-CBH also works to facilitate discussion of ethical issues on MSS listservs as well as promote an online version of the AMA's monthly bioethics journal, Virtual Mentor.
+CBH also works to facilitate discussion of ethical issues on MSS listservs as well as promote an online version of the AMA's monthly bioethics journal, AMA Journal of Ethics.

 The AMA-MSS Committee on Economics in Medicine (CEQM) is responsible for studying economic aspects of practicing medicine as they apply to medical students and educating AMA-MSS members about issues on the business side of medicine through production of related issue briefs, reviewing relevant resolutions, developing programming for national meetings, and facilitating discussion of economic and quality issues in medicine.

 The AMA-MSS Committee on Global and Public Health (CGPH) is responsible for reviewing current global and domestic public health issues in the literature, educating the MSS on public health topics, particularly on how public health projects can be implemented at MSS members’ institutions, organize and establish the AMA-MSS as a leader in public health, and more actively involve the MSS membership in public health initiatives.